brandtkeller/personal-blog/content/posts/blogging/blogging-the-hard-way.md

 You are here:
 ![](/images/rpi-closeup.png)

-## Hello

 You might be asking yourself how you ended up here.
-I'm just as surprised :wink:
+I'm just as surprised as you are :wink:.

 Nonetheless, these are the hosts for the website you're viewing - or rather they run this workload and others with some room to spare as an experiment.